 QUEER ME UP an optimum gay culture experience in the web, By GUS!

-If you see me walking in the streets, having some drinks with friends at the pub, shopping at the book store, dancing at the club, or just in line to get my cd autographed by Lady GaGa, you’ll never guess I am the guy writing on this website.
+If you see me walking in the streets, having some drinks with friends at the pub, shopping at the book store or dancing at the club, you’ll never guess I am the guy writing on this website.
 Why?
-Because I am just a conventional average gay guy!
+Because I am just an average gay guy!

-On a more personal level, I am in my thirties, some college education, decent looking and recently married to the man of my dreams!!!
+On a more personal level, I now live in Vancouver BC, Canada.
+I am in my thirty-something, some college education, and married to the man of my dreams!!!